FirmaChain/firmachain/docs/validator-guide/join-the-colosseum-testnet/cosmovisor-example.md

 # Cosmovisor Example

-The purpose of this document is to inform the users on how to upgrade the chain to v0.3.2 using Cosmovisor.
+The purpose of this document is to inform the users on how to upgrade the chain to v0.3.2 using **`cosmovisor`**.
 All processes mentioned in this document must be conducted on the binary v0.3.1 preconfigured chain server.

 ### Cosmovisor download & setup